Early warning weather sirens up and running

 "We will revisit it whenever we get some of this stuff worked out," Jones said.
 "We do feel like it is important and it was in our first phase."

-The fire station in Madras was chosen as the second location after the state park plans didn't pan out.
+The fire station in Madras was chosen as the second location after the state park plans didn't work out.

 The siren in Senoia is also solar powered.
-It will be moved to the new recreation fields on Hwy.
+It will be moved to the new recreational fields on Hwy.
 16 once they open to the public.

-Though all the sirens have to be hooked up to a power source, the sirens themselves run off batteries.
+Though all the sirens have to be connected to a power source, the sirens themselves run off batteries.
 The power source recharges the batteries, Jones said.